 Dr. Chokor has developed and integrated emerging IIoT data-driven solutions in multiple industries.
 As a staff data scientist at Seagate Technology, Abbas unlocks the value of industrial and manufacturing data through leading edge science and mentors uprising data scientists.
 Before Seagate, Abbas was a lead data scientist on multiple predictive maintenance projects within First Solar, Siemens, and Schlumberger, for their complex assets, including solar panels, trains, and Oil & Gas surface machines.
 Abbas holds a Ph.D. from Arizona State University in Tempe, Arizona and has co-authored dozens of research publications.
 His research interests include developing state-of-the-art edge solutions in the field of predictive maintenance and online learning.

-Abbas Chokor is speaker of the following session:
+Abbas Chokor is speaking in the following session:

-Pranjal Daga is speaker of the following session:
+Pranjal Daga is speaking in the following session: